 THE SECRETS OF THE CHERRY

-The coffee draws its characteristics from a combination of the soil, water, sun and the patience and care of the growers.
+The coffee draws its characteristics from the soil, water, sun and the patience and care of the growers.
 With time, this secret alchemy gives rise to a red fruit, which we call the cherry.
 It contains two beans which will eventually reveal a unique aroma and flavour.

 • The flowering of the coffee trees depends on the altitude, climate and the region they are grown.